-Times given here are for Tonopah which is Pacific Daylight Time (PDT).
+Times given here are for Tonopah, Nevada, which is Pacific Daylight Time (PDT).

 While the panel timings and descriptions are now fixed, we are still talking to other potential guests.